karenjunqueira/seed-backend-python/README.md

 # README

-This project is a simple API built using FastAPI, with MongoDB as the database.
-It includes basic CRUD (Create, Read, Update, Delete) operations for an item model with `id` and `name` fields.
+This project is a simple API built using FastAPI, with MongoDB as the database and JWT for authentication and authorization.
+It includes basic CRUD (Create, Read, Update, Delete) operations for an item model with `id` and `name` fields, as well as user authentication to protect certain endpoints.
 The project is set up to run on Windows Subsystem for Linux (WSL) and uses Poetry for dependency management.
 A Makefile is included to simplify common tasks.

 ## Prerequisites